-Lynne, has been an active volunteer at Willow Creek Community Church wince starting it with her husband Bill in 1975, as well as engaging in ministry partnerships in under-resourced communities in Latin America and Africa.
+Lynne has been an active volunteer at Willow Creek Community Church since starting it with her husband Bill in 1975, as well as engaging in ministry partnerships in under-resourced communities in Latin America and Africa.

 Micah Bournes was raised in the hip hop culture of Long Beach, California.
 He received his bachelor of arts degree in media communications from Moody Bible Institute in Chicago.
 During college, he began writing and performing music and poetry.
 His rhythmic roots and theological training unite to birth a unique brand of creative truth-telling.

 Eugene Cho is the founder and Lead Pastor of Quest Church – an urban, multi-cultural and multi-generational church in Seattle, Washington – as well as founder/visionary of One Day’s Wages(ODW) – a grassroots movement of people, stories, and actions to alleviate extreme global poverty.

 Eugene has recently released his first book, Overrated: Are We More in Love with the Idea of Changing the World Than Actually Changing the World?

 Pastor, Passion City Church; Founder of the Passion Movement